How To Teach Purvottanasana: Intense Eastward Facing Stretch

 Watch A Video Tutorial

 Watch videos of other yoga teachers teaching Purvottanasana.
-Here’s one to get you started off.
-You can then head off to youtube.
+Below is one to get you started.